-Diurnal emissions are evaporative emissions caused by the daily variation in the outdoor temperature.
-A rise in temperature will cause an increase of the amount of petrol vapour in the fuel system (tank, fuel pipes and fuel injection system).
+Diurnal emissions are caused by the daily variation in the outdoor temperature.
+A rise in temperature will cause an increase of the amount of petrol vapour in the fuel system (i.e. the tank, fuel pipes and fuel injection system).
 Part of this vapour is emitted (together with air) from the system to prevent overpressure (tank breathing).
-Diurnal emissions mainly originate from the fuel tank and are not dependent on vehicle use.
-The amount of diurnal emissions is expressed in grams per vehicle per day.
+Diurnal emissions mainly originate from the fuel tank and are independent of vehicle use.
+The diurnal emissions are expressed in grams per vehicle per day.